yasirkula/UnityBezierSolution/Plugins/BezierSolution/README.txt

 - Loop: connects the first end point and the last end point of the spline
 - Draw Runtime Gizmos: draws the spline during gameplay
 - Show Control Points: sets whether or not the control points of the end points will be drawn in Scene window
+- Show Directions: sets whether or not the control points' directions will be drawn in Scene window
+- Show Point Indices: sets whether or not the end points' indices will be drawn in Scene window
 - Show Normals: sets whether or not the end points' normals will be drawn in Scene window
 - Auto Calculated Normals Angle: when Auto Calculate Normals button is clicked, all normals will be rotated around their Z axis by the specified amount (each end point's rotation angle can further be customized from the end point's Inspector)
 - Construct Linear Path: constructs a completely linear path between the end points by using Free handle mode and adjusting the control points of end points